OpenCHAMI/smd/README.md

 ## Testing

-### Running Test in Docker compose Environment
+### Running the CT Tests in Docker Compose Environment

-The SMD test image can be used to run SMD's pytest based integration tests.
+These are the directions to run SMD's CT tests.
+These tests use pytest and tavern.

+1. Start services Using the quickstart guide

+    Use the quickstart guide to startt the services.
+See the README [here](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart)

+    Edit `openchami-svcs.yml` and add `ENABLE_DISCOVERY=true` to the smd container's environment variable list.

+    Create a docker compose file to start the Redfish Emulator.
+Copy [computes.yml](test/docker-compose/computes.yml)

-1. Start the quick start guide with the following changes
+    Start the docker compose.
+Use the directions in the quick start, and also include the computes.yml.
+    For example:
     ```
+    docker compose -f base.yml -f postgres.yml -f jwt-security.yml -f haproxy-api-gateway.yml -f  openchami-svcs.yml -f autocert.yml -f coredhcp.yml -f configurator.yml -f computes.yml up -d
     ```

 2. Build the SMD test image
     ```
     make ct-image